andrewmcveigh/curriculum-vitae/README.md

 The services were deployed on in-house servers, bespoke applications and services were written mainly in Clojure, with some Java.
-Web apps were build using ClojureScript and React(OM) on the front-end.
+Web apps were built using ClojureScript and React(OM) on the front-end.